akshay-and-ben/Experiment-A1-Code/README.md

     7. Catalogue.csv -  a catalogue of galactic sources including data such as coordinate positons, total flux emitted from source, local background values and the size of the aperture used to perform photometry

-The FITS data file analysed (A1_mosaic.fits) is also included in this folder
+The FITS data file analysed (A1_mosaic.fits) is not enclosed in this folder due to file size considerations